Svenbonne/DCL_MLS/README.md

 ### Current State and Call for Extension

-- [ ] Briefly summarize the state of your data product as of the end of the course
+- [Summary and Experimentation with popular current LLM Models] Briefly summarize the state of your data product as of the end of the course
-- [ ] Briefly summarize what could be added or improved in the future
+- [Update findigs and test popular LLMs again or other + deeper research + maybe make a nice Tool representing Challenges for and Fails of LLMS] Briefly summarize what could be added or improved in the future